 Access to water and irrigation of edible plants and flowers in the desert is crucial.
 When growing desert vegetables and flowers, a drip or soaker hose irrigation is considered the best and least expensive option.

-Placement of the plants, day and evening temperatures and the variety of non-drought tolerant desert plants selected, will influence the amount of watering needed, though on average these plants require at least two inches of water each week.
+Placement of the plants, day and evening temperatures, and the variety of non-drought tolerant desert plants selected will influence the amount of watering needed, though on average these plants require at least 2 inches (5 cm.) of water each week.
 In a desert environment, you should expect to water plants a little more, even twice daily, when both day and evening temperatures are excessively hot.

 Selection of Edible Plants and Flowers